rowyio/docs/docs/field-types/action.md

 ---

-Action columns allow you to run scripts in nodejs environment There two modes for action columns,
+Action columns allow you to run scripts in nodejs environment There two modes for action columns.

+  - Action Script
+  - Callable

 ### Action Script Mode

-Action script are executed on [RowyRun](../rowy-run/overview) and don't require build step, However can not use external npm packages.
+Action script are executed on [RowyRun](../rowy-run) and don't require build step, However can not use external npm packages.

 #### Usage example